 There are a couple of things you should do before you get chickens, like checking the local zoning ordinances.

-Some cities don’t allow chickens at all.
-The last thing you need is the neighbors calling on you & being tattletails.
+However, some cities don’t allow chickens at all.
+The last thing you need is the neighbors calling on you & being tattletales.

 Neighbors Can Be a Pain or a Blessing

 Speaking of neighbors, do you have them?
 Mine are about a few acres away.
 The people in front of us have chickens, the people behind us don’t.

 When I spoke to them about us getting chickens they were excited.
 My neighbor actually said he was looking forward to the noises of the chickens because he enjoys it.